The Sound of Magic: Synopsis

-The Sound of Magic is an emotional music drama that revolves around Yoon Ah-yi, a poor student attending Sewoon High School, who has diminished her belief in magic, which she had a passion for when she was younger.
-Under many misfortunes, she wishes to grow faster to become an adult, so she can escape the major stressors and debts, which weigh her down.
-She then meets Ri Eul, an adult magician who wants to remain as a so-called 'child'.
-Under despise and suspicion from the whole community, he aims to claim he is a real magician, asking whoever he meets "Do you believe in magic?"
-After being a frequent visitor of Ri Eul's residence (which is at an eerily, abandoned amusement park), Ah-yi's deskmate Na Il-deung, who is a cold and well off student, starts to eavesdrop on her magic lessons with the magician, soon beginning to show a liking towards her and magic tricks.
-In all, Ah-yi's life gradually changes as she becomes a follower of Ri Eul, making herself again a believer in magic and further deciding to follow her dreams in earnest.
+Yoon Ah-yi, an impoverished student at Sewoon High School, has stopped believing in magic since childhood, and, after significant misfortunes, wishes to grow up faster to escape the stress of her life.
+She then meets Ri Eul, a magician who wants to remain a child even though he's an adult.
+After being a frequent visitor of Ri Eul's residence at an abandoned amusement park, Ah-yi's classmate Na Il-deung, a cold and well-off student, starts to spy on her magic lessons and as a result starts to show a liking for Ah-yi and magic.
+Ah-yi's life changes as she becomes a follower of Ri Eul, once again believing in magic and pursuing her dreams.